chrismurrph/default-db-format/README.md

 The output from `check` is a map that is understood by the components that make up the HUD.

-`:failed-assumption` will be output when default-db-format's input validation criteria are not met.
+`:failed-assumption` will be output when **default-db-format**'s input validation criteria are not met.

 Take a look at any normalized state graph and you will see two types of top level keys.
 Each type of key has a different data shape beneath it.
 The two types of errors reflect not finding Idents in these two different shapes.